-In the spring of 1877, a couple of young white men found several heavy stones which contained high amounts of lead.
-The landowner, a German farmer by the name of Egidius Moll, wasted no time in making negotiations with the nearby Joplin, Missouri Mining Companies.
-Before long, more rich deposits of ore were discovered and by June 1, 1877, two rival companies were in the field bidding against each other for the lease and sale of mining lots.
-The two rival mining companies also formed their own town sites – Empire City north of Short Creek, and Galena, south of the creek, which was named for the abundant bluish-grey lead, to the south.
+In the spring of 1877, a couple of young white men found several heavy stones that contained high amounts of lead.
+The landowner, a German farmer named Egidius Moll, wasted no time making negotiations with the nearby Joplin, Missouri Mining Companies.
+Before long, more rich deposits of ore were discovered, and by June 1, 1877, two rival companies were in the field bidding against each other for the lease and sale of mining lots.
+The two rival mining companies also formed their own town sites – Empire City north of Short Creek and Galena, south of the creek, named for the abundant bluish-grey lead, to the south.

 A tract of eighty acres of railroad land adjoining the site was purchased by a joint-stock company called the South Side Town & Mining Company, which also became a part of the townsite.

-The rivalry between the two mining companies carried forward into the building of the two towns, bound together by the rich veins of lead.
+The rivalry between the two mining companies carried forward into building the two towns, bound together by the rich veins of lead.
 Because Empire City was nearer the field of operations for the mining activities, the majority of new settlers first camped upon that townsite.
 However, the natural advantage was with Galena, since nearly the whole, and by far the richest, of the lead field lay beneath and near the town.
-No sooner was this fact discovered, than Galena began to take the lead of Empire City.
-This change soon began to seriously discomfit the Empire camp, who strove arduously to turn the tide, and save themselves from being entirely absorbed.
+No sooner was this fact discovered than Galena began to take the lead of Empire City.
+This change soon began to seriously discomfit the Empire camp, which strove arduously to turn the tide and save themselves from being entirely absorbed.

 With two cities striving to settle within their own limits and the thousands rushing to the camp, more friction naturally occurred.
 The prospect of keeping order in the two mining camps was not a very promising one.
 Columbus Street in Empire and “Red Hot” and Main Streets in Galena were the first to build up with business houses, which were of log and frame boxes, hastily thrown together for temporary use.